meokullu/PreFill/README.md

 * 1.0.0 Initial Release
   * See [commit change](https://github.com/meokullu/PreFill/commits/master) or See [release history](https://github.com/meokullu/PreFill/releases)
   * See CHANGELOG.md

+## Task list
+- [ ] Add PrefilledCustom() methods for ulong
+- [ ] Add PrefilledCustom() methods for other supported data types, if they are required to use seperately from long and ulong data types for cpu-intense application usage
+- [ ] Add GetNumberOfDigit method with conditional ordering to increase cpu-intense applications while values are mostly predicted about their positivity.

 ## Licence
 No licence is required.